Are you fed up with “financial experts” telling you not to buy coffee? Don’t you just hate it when someone tells you that you have to stay in?

-Welcome to the best damn journey that you’re ever going to embark on.
+Welcome to the best journey that you’re ever going to embark on.
 I don’t want you to be broke or pissed off at the world ever again.
-Studenomics will take you from a broke joke who’s confused about personal finance to a person who never stresses about money.
+Planning your weekends is difficult enough.
+Personal finance should be easy.

 I’m Martin Dasko, the Adventure Ambassador and creator of Studenomics.
 I’m a long-haired brute in his 20s who fell in love with personal finance as a teenager.
 I’ve been helping readers like you pay off debt, plan trips, save money, start freelancing, and figure out life, since 2008.
 I don’t plan on stopping.
 I put this page together for all newbies to Studenomics.
 There’s no need to feel overwhelmed.
 The beauty of Studenomics is that you can choose your own adventure.